The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 would change Get-item’s error to a terminating one which would then be treated

-as handled by printing it, meaning execution would continue into Write-Host
+as handled by printing it, meaning execution would continue into Write-Host.
+In

 the error type because of the Error Action Preference, the resulting error ignores Error Action Preference values.